Robert S. Murley: Early life

 Robert S. Murley was raised by his mother, a public school teacher, with his two siblings.
 His father died when he was twelve years old.

 Murley graduated with an A.B. in politics from Princeton University in 1972 after completing a senior thesis titled "The Micronesian Future Political Status Negotiations: A Dilemma for United States Policy in Western Pacific."
 He received a Master of Business Administration from the UCLA Anderson School of Management in 1974, and a Master of Science in international economics from the London School of Economics.

 Business career

 Murley started his career at First Boston, later acquired by Credit Suisse, in New York City in 1975.
 He was transferred to the Chicago office eight years later.
 He became managing director of Credit Suisse in 1984 and vice chairman in 1998.
 He served as its chairman of investment banking in the Americas from 2005 to 2012.
 He serves as the chairman of the investment banking of Credit Suisse Securities.

-Murley serves as the chairman of the Educational Testing Service.
-Additionally, he has served on the board of directors of the Apollo Education Group since 2011.
+Murley served as the chairman of the Educational Testing Service.
+Additionally, he has served on the board of directors of the Apollo Education Group.

-Murley serves on the board of directors of the Stone Energy Corporation.
+Murley served on the board of directors of the Stone Energy Corporation.
 Additionally, he serves on the board of directors of Health Insurance Innovations.